 The book making industry attests ongoing change.
-It has explored the necessity for short run and on-demand flexibility in a just-in-time distribution model.
+It has explored the necessity for short run and on-demand books flexibility in a just-in-time distribution model.
 According to Wikipedia, Print on demand (POD) is ‘’a printing technology and business process in which book copies are not printed until the company receives an order, allowing prints of single or small quantities.’’

 In order to respond to the demand and keep your business afloat, let’s review the 5 elements that must be on your To-Do list when printing on-demand books.